lumoslabs/leanplum_api/README.md

 bundle exec rails whatever
 ```

 You can also configure "developer mode".
-This will use the "devMode=true" parameter on all requests, which sends them to a separate queue (and probably means actions logged as development tests don't count towards your bill).
+This will use the "devMode=true" parameter on some requests, which seems to sends them to a separate queue which might not count towards Leanplum's usage billing.